When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 - BackWPup is almost as complete as UpdraftPlus, but a little more technical to get used to for a beginner.

-- VaultPress: Created by Automattic, WordPress” parent company, VaultPress is a plugin that allows you to make backups of your site in real time, and migrations and restorations in 1 click.
-It also conducts security analysis and is available starting at $39/ year.
+- VaultPress: Created by Automattic, VaultPress is a plugin that allows you to make backups of your site in real time, and migrations and restorations in 1 click.
+It is integrated to another famous Swiss army knife plugin: Jetpack.
+Available from $19.95/ month.

-- WP Time Capsule: I end this little tour with WP Time Capsule (starting at 49$/ year).
-In terms of functionalities, this plugin offers automatic backups as soon as you make changes, one-click restore, the ability to create a test environment, or even sending backups to the cloud (Google Drive, Dropbox or Amazon S3).
+- WP Time Capsule: I end this little tour with WP Time Capsule (starting at $49/ year).
+In terms of functionalities, this plugin offers automatic backups as soon as you make changes, one-click restore, the possibility to create a test environment, or even sending backups to the cloud (Google Drive, Dropbox or Amazon S3).

-In addition, I also use ManageWP to backup the blog… every hour.
+As for me, I use ManageWP to backup the blog… every hour.
 You can never be too careful 🙂

 Receive the next posts for free and access exclusive resources.
 More than 40,000 people have done it, why not you?